-The required community service or self-sufficiency activity may be completed at 8 hours each month or may be aggregated across a year.
-Any blocking of hours is acceptable as long as 96 hours is completed by each annual certification.
+The required community service or self-sufficiency activity may be completed at eight (8) hours each month or may be aggregated across a year.
+Any blocking of hours is acceptable as long as 96 hours is completed prior to the next scheduled annual certification.
+The family will be provided with a self-certification form at each annual to self-certify their community service hours or self-sufficiency activity for the prior 12 months.